Whether you’re a seasoned jogger or are taking your first tentative steps towards a 5K, we’ve broken down what to wear running.

 It’s much darker during the winter months, so make sure you stay both safe and seen with a light reflective kit.
 Most running jackets and trainers feature glow-in-the-dark strips as standard, but you can always add more if need be.

 How do you carry your phone while running?

 While there’s no reason why you can’t simply run with your phone in your hand, it does increase the risk of a smashed screen should you take a tumble.
 To keep your device safe, look for a pair of sporty bottoms with a handy pocket.
-The side pocket on Sweaty Betty’s Power Leggings is roomy enough for even the biggest models of phones.

 Alternatively, look for a phone holder that straps onto your upper arm or waist.
 If you find these tend to slip and slide when you’re pounding the pavements, a specialist, elasticated vest could be the solution for you.